Liam Gallagher: 1991–2009: Oasis

 Oasis's next album, Heathen Chemistry, was released in 2002 and featured three more songs written by Liam.
 One of them was "Songbird", an acoustic ballad about his love for Nicole Appleton, whom he would later marry.
 The song was the fourth single from the album and reached No. 3 in the UK charts.
 Later that year, Gallagher broke several teeth and sustained injuries to his face after a fight broke out at a Munich bar.
 He and Oasis drummer Alan White were arrested but released without charge.
 Oasis had to pull out of the shows in Munich and Düsseldorf due to Liam's injuries.
 2005 saw the release of Oasis's sixth studio album, Don't Believe the Truth, featuring a further three compositions by Liam: "Love Like a Bomb" (co-written with rhythm guitarist Gem Archer), "The Meaning of Soul", and "Guess God Thinks I'm Abel".
 The album won two Q Awards: a special People's Choice Award and Best Album.
 Gallagher joined the rest of Oasis to receive the Outstanding Contribution to Music Award at the BRIT Awards in 2007.
 As the band picked up the award, he commented on stage, "Seeing as we don't get nominated for this shit no more, this'll have to do."
-Around the same time, it was announced that he was in negotiations with the makers of Channel 4 afternoon quiz Countdown to appear as the weekly celebrity guest in "Dictionary Corner".

 2008 saw the release of the band's final album Dig Out Your Soul, which featured three Liam-written songs: "I'm Outta Time", "Ain't Got Nothin'", and "Soldier On".
 Dig Out Your Soul went straight to No. 1 on the UK Album Charts and reached No. 5 in the U.S. 200 Billboard Charts.
 In the UK, the album sold 90,000 copies on its first day of release, making it the second-fastest selling album of 2008, behind Coldplay's Viva la Vida.
 It debuted on the UK Albums Chart at No. 1 with first-week sales of 200,866 copies, making it the 51st fastest selling album ever in the UK.
 The album debuted at No. 5 on the Billboard 200 in the U.S. with 53,000 copies sold.
 It is the highest chart position of any Oasis album in the U.S. since Be Here Now, which debuted at No. 2, but fewer total opening week sales than Don't Believe the Truth.
 It spent over 30 weeks in the French Albums Chart.
 Many critics lauded Dig Out Your Soul as one of the band's strongest albums, one opined that "it seems Oasis have made something that can happily play alongside Morning Glory".
 In August 2009, during the tour in support of the album, the band split up due to Noel not being able to work with Liam any more.